 Back to front: Owen, Susan, Ginger, Cindy, Karen Martin in El Dorado

 Note by Virginia Allain: At the time of the tornado, Clyde Martin was in the hospital after a serious car accident.
-Gail was pregnant with their sixth child, Shannon.
+Their sixth child, Shannon was born 10 days before the tornado.
+Gail left the baby with her sister-in-law while she went to visit Clyde.
+So they were both at the hospital when the tornado struck the town.